back to top

-This tutorial will discuss how to create a Python empty set and different operations performed on the set.
-In Python, a set is a data structure that will store unique elements.
+In Python, a set is a data structure that stores unique elements, ensuring that no duplicates are present.
 It will not allow duplicates.
-Set is represented by {}.
+A set is represented by {}.

 Example: my_set={1,2,3,4,5}

-How to Create Python Empty Set
+How to Create an Empty Set in Python

 Syntax: